MohammadAltamimi98/HornedBeasts/README.md

 <br>
 <br>

-Number and name of feature:  #2: Allow users to vote for their favorite beast
+ ## 2. Allow users to vote for their favorite beast

 ---
 - Estimate of time needed to complete:1 hour